- March 19, 2021

 About

-9-nine-:Episode 4 is a single player casual simulation game with fantasy, mystery and erotic themes.
+9-nine-:Episode 4 is a single player casual simulation game with fantasy, romance, mystery, anime and others themes.
 It was developed by PALETTE and was released on March 19, 2021.
 It received overwhelmingly positive reviews from players.

 This is the fourth game in Palette’s 9-nine- series.
 9-nine- takes place in the run-of-the-mill college town of Shiromitsugawa where an earthquake breaks a sacred artifact from the Shrine of the White Serpent, unleashing jewelry-like items that bestow their holder's special powers called "Artifacts" from a parallel world.

-“Episode 4 combines all the plot points from the 3 previous episodes into an emotionally gripping and heartfelt conclusion, kind of like the Infinity War and Endgame of the series.”
+“Episode 4 combines all the plot points from the three previous episodes into an emotionally gripping and heartfelt conclusion, kind of like the Infinity War and Endgame of the series.”

-“Sadly, some explanations about our power, the villain, and the way we use to finish the threat are a bit rushed, which gives some confusion, and the story really lacks a little about Yoichi; he was a bit superficial.
-It would be great to have a little backstory for us to understand a little more about his persona.”
+“Sadly, some explanations about our power, about the villain, and about the way we finish the threat are a bit rushed, which causes some confusion.
+The story really lacks depth regarding Yoichi; he was a bit superficial.
+It would be great to have a little backstory to understand his persona better.”

 Games Like 9-nine-:Episode 4